HaenaraShin/BrickSharedPreference/README.md

 ## How to Migrate

-- When you encrypt existing plain-text data and get rid of legacy plain-text data, use follow method.
+- When you encrypt existing plain-text data and get rid of legacy plain-text data, follow this method:
 ```
 BrickSharedPreferences.migrateEncryptedSharedPreferences()
 ```
-- and all is done! 🎉
+- And all is done! 🎉

 ## How to Access EncryptedSharedPreferences